kevinguebert/kevinguebert.github.io/_posts/2018-02-16-mind-hacking.md

 - blog
 ---

-**Mind Hacking: How to Change Your Mind for Good in 21 Days** by Sir John Hargrave
+**Mind Hacking: How to Change Your Mind for Good in 21 Days** by Sir John Hargrave.

 I don't recall where I `heard about this book - maybe it was on a recommended list, maybe someone mentioned it in a podcast, maybe a Tweet - but in any regards, this book caters to a specific audience.
 Luckily, I fall in that specific audience. **Mind Hacking** uses "geek" like terms and programming analogies to get specific points across.
 There are actually even code snippets in the text, chapter titles have arrows in them (<Title>), and the book references the beginning of Apple, how the internet was born, and important computer scientists across the ages.